maximus136/change-string-case/README.md

 # change-string-case

-A simple plugin to change the formatting of the selected phrase(s) from one case to another.
+A simple VSCode plugin to change the formatting of the selected phrase(s) from one case to another.

 ####Supported Case Formats:
   - **camelCase**